 How Does It Work?
 (The Core Ideas)

-Instead of just copying files or blindly filtering history, oss-porter
+Instead of just copying files or blindly filtering history, oss-porter uses a more structured approach based on your configuration:

 Configuration (